 - Remember to include tone-on-tone fabrics.
-Also sometimes referred to as TOTs, these fabrics can appear to be solid from a distance, but when viewed up close you'll see they're actually prints in two or more variations of the same color.
-They make excellent blenders and can help you manipulate color value.
+Also sometimes referred to as TOTs, these fabrics often appear to be solid from a distance, but when viewed up close you'll see they're actually prints in two or more variations of the same color.
+They make excellent blenders and can help you add contrast.

 - Be sure to include neutral fabrics, such as creams, browns, blacks and whites.
 They give your eyes a soft place to rest and break up areas of the quilt that could otherwise be too busy.

 Scrap quilts can be built around a specific type of fabric.
-Quilts based on a multitude of florals, including watercolor quilts, are one example, and quilts made with a selection of batiks are another.
+Quilts based on a multitude of florals, known as watercolor quilts, are one example, and quilts made with a selection of batiks are another.
 You are in complete control -- there are no rules

 Joining a quilt fabric swap is a good way to accumulate different fabrics.
-You'll send out multiples of one or more fabrics, and get back a variety, including things you might not have thought to purchase for yourself.
-You'll find lots of fabric swaps on the Quilting Forum.
+You'll send out multiples of one or more fabrics, and receive the same number you submitted.
+Your package will probably include fabrics you might not have thought to purchase yourself.
+Explore our Quilting Forum for fabric swaps.

 Scrap Quilt Patterns

-Many quilters like to use a single repeating block throughout their scrap quilts.
-One-patch quilts are favorite scrap quilting choices -- quilts made by repeating a single shape across their surfaces.
+One-patch quilts are favorite scrap quilting choices -- quilts made by repeating a single shape across their surfaces, such as hexagons and diamonds.
 But you can make a scrap quilt from any pattern.

-Color value dictates the patterns that emerge when pieces are sewn together.
+Color value is contrast, and dictates the patterns that emerge when pieces are sewn together.
 In some areas you'll want fabrics to blend, in other areas you'll want them to contrast with each other.
-Practice sorting fabrics for value before you make a scrap quilt, but don't panic if your first scrappy outings don't turn out exactly as you envisioned them.
+Practice sorting fabrics for value before you make a scrap quilt, but don't panic if your first scrappy projects don't turn out exactly as you envisioned.
 It takes practice.

 One of my little quilts is so ugly that I won't even take it out of the closet -- I call it What Was I Thinking!.
-The quilt is dull and it's busy, with horrible value placement, but it didn't stop me from making more scrap quilts.
+The quilt is dull and it's busy, with horrible value placement, but it didn't stop me from making more scrap quilts -- and my skills improved.